DilpreetG/DilpreetG/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a multifunctional home lab that'll soon host a personal webpage!
+- 🌐 I’m currently working on a multifunctional home lab that'll soon host a personal webpage!
-- 🌱 I’m currently learning Data Structures and Algorithms, with regards to Python, and studying for my CCNA.
+- 🌱 I’m currently learning Data Structures and Algorithms, with regards to Python
+- 📡 Studying for my CCNA.

 Link to [Personal Webpage] (In Progress...)
 <!--